Flats Fishing:

 Insect Repellent: Spray for mosquitoes, sand flies and horseflies.

 Zip-Loc Bags: Large and small to keep items dry.
-Fill one with a lens cleaning cloth or paper napkins to clean glasses, etc.
+Fill one with a lens cleaning cloth to clean glasses, etc.

 Toiletry Kit: For cosmetics, medications (such as Transderm II or Dramamine for seasickness, aspirin, Advil, antihistamines, antibiotics, ear plugs, etc.).
 Also talc or some form of powder.